open-cluster-management-io/ocm/README.md

 # Cluster Registration

-Contains controllers that support the registration of spoke clusters to a hub to place them under management.
+Contains controllers that support the registration of managed clusters to a hub to place them under management.

 ## Community, discussion, contribution, and support